infracloudio/sre-stack/scenarios/scenario-01/README.md

 ## Description:

-In a three-tier application that consists of web frontend, backend, and some third-party APIs.
-One fine day, the backend service started facing some issues while making some HTTP GET/POST calls on 3rd party API.
+This is a three-tier application comprising a web frontend, a backend service, and the integration of third-party APIs.
+One day, the backend service encountered problems when attempting to perform HTTP GET and POST requests to interact with external third-party APIs, disrupting the normal operation of the application.

 Due to this frontend was unable to load that part of the application from the backend service.
 These lead to cascading failure due to an outage at 3rd party API platform.

 ### Diagram